HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 #### `web3.currentProvider`

-This allows the latest version of Web3.js to the Metamask provider, allowing the application to interface with `my_web3` consistently (i.e. the same code will work for Metamask and for Ledger users).
+This gives the latest version of Web3.js to the Metamask provider, allowing the application to interface with the `my_web3` object consistently (i.e., the same code will work for Metamask and for Ledger users).

 <br>

-### 13. Update the Web3.js calls to the latest standard
+<h3>13.
+Update the Web3.js calls to the latest standard.</h3>

 ```
   contract = new my_web3.eth.Contract(abi, contract_address);